fastforwardlabs/blog_deprecated/_posts/2017-01-30-the-algorithms-behind-probabilistic-programming.md

 [Hamiltonian Monte Carlo](https://arxiv.org/abs/1701.02434) (HMC) treats the probability distribution as a physical surface.
-It uses an elegant and computationally efficient [idea from 19th-century physics](https://en.wikipedia.org/wiki/Hamiltonian_mechanics) to explore that surface as if under the influence of gravity.
-The distribution must be smooth (this method doesn't work for discrete parameters), but it need not be analytically differentiable (i.e., using basic algebraic operations).
+It uses an elegant and computationally efficient [idea from 19th-century physics](https://en.wikipedia.org/wiki/Hamiltonian_mechanics) to explore that surface using calculus, as if under the influence of gravity.
+This method doesn't work for for discrete parameters, but the user doesn't need to differentiate functions by hand.

 ![](http://www.fastforwardlabs.com/report_images/ff05/3-06.png)